collective-soundworks/soundworks/README.md

   ...
 }

-// Initialize the modules (needed by the client side) var checkin = new serverSide.Checkin(...);
+// Initialize the modules (needed by the client side for some dialog) var checkin = new serverSide.Checkin(...);
 var sync = new serverSide.Sync(...);
 var playerPerformance = new MyPlayerPerformance(...);